chingizof/golang-test-assignment/README.md

 # golang-test-assignment
 Developed basic golang application for management of incomes and outcomes.
-To use, open the project in consol/terminal and type:
+To add an element, open the project in consol/terminal and type:
 <go run cmd/simple/main.go add>

 after that input all asked fields.